Roseanne Barr Says She’s Ready To Pick Up Big Stars For The Second Season Of ‘Roseanne’

 Roseanne star Laurie Metcalf recently dished on working with Clooney, telling Bravo’s Andy Cohen it was “the best.”
 But the “worst” also involved Clooney.

-“The worst was when for some reason he didn’t come back after season 1,” Metcalf said, according to Entertainment Tonight.
+“The worst was when for some reason he didn’t come back after Season 1,” Metcalf said, according to Entertainment Tonight.
 “Whatever happened to George?”

 Laurie Metcalf might be missing George Clooney just a wee bit. https://t.co/fQHgIbKxzS